The Astrophysical Journal

 Dartmouth Digital Commons Citation

 Sakai, Nobuyuki and Haines, Paul, "Peculiar Velocities of Nonlinear Structure: Voids in McVittie Spacetime" (1999).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 2271.